Fulfillment costs for online shops

 Costs for packaging material

 Speaking of volume discounts – you can save a lot of money in this area by bulk buying packaging material.
-But beware – too much packaging material consumes storage space that is needed for your goods.
-As always, good planning and finding balance is crucial here.
+But beware – too much packaging material consumes the storage space that is needed for your goods.
+As always, good planning and finding balance are crucial here.

 Costs for employees